AlexSTA1993/numerical_geolab/Numerical_Geolab/docs/source/Tutorial_Cosserat_elastoplasticity_VM.rst

         return element
 | We note here that our problem is a 1D problem involving a micromorphic Cosserat continuum.
 Thus only 4 of the 18 strain and curvature components :math:`(\gamma_{11},\gamma_{12},\gamma_{21},\kappa_{31})` used for the equilibrium equations are needed.
  We note also that we provide the generalized Voigt notation for the unknown strains of the problem.
 In the code snippet above, we provide the finite element formulation for the problem at hand.
-This is a Mixed finite element that consist of a the displacement and the rotation field.
+This is a Mixed finite element that consist of the displacement field and the rotation field.
 We consider first order polynomials for the shape functions of the displacement field and the rotation field.
 The class is initialized with 4 strain and curvature components and 1 Gauss point.
 The python function:

 .. py:method:: generalized_epsilon(v)